How do I add a Pricing table to my Editor block?

 Pricing Summary and Settings

-The pricing summary at the bottom of the pricing table includes the final total price of all the products.
 On top of the total price, you can add a total discount and a tax to include on the final total price (instead of the itemized discounts and taxes that were mentioned above).
-This pricing summary total discount and tax can also be set to a percentage or a flat value.

-Discount |
+Discount

-When you click on a tax or discount field, you will see it set as a percentage by default, but can be toggled to be a flat value.
+• When you click on a tax or discount field, you will see it set as a percentage by default but can be toggled to be a flat value.

 The total price on the far right of the product listing will then be generated automatically.
 Once you have done this for all of the products you want to include, you will see the subtotal automatically calculated for the sum of the total product prices.

-You might turn this off if you want to ignore the calculation and make custom manual changes to a product's total price. |
+You might turn this off if you want to ignore the calculation and make custom manual changes to a product's total price.

 In the product formatting bar, you will also see a discount [ % ] button.
 This will add a discount field you can fill for each product and will be totaled down by the products' subtotal.